hunorg/L-System-Studio/README.md

 ## Contributions

-Contributions to L-System Studio are welcome!
+Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.
 If you have any questions or need assistance, feel free to open an issue or contact the project maintainer.

 ## Future enchancements include: